Testing Bayesian Networks: Introduction

 We believe that Question~\ref{q:gm} points to a fundamental research direction that warrants study for its own sake.
 Moreover, as we explain in the following paragraphs, such estimation tasks arise directly in various practical applications across the data sciences, where sample efficiency is of critical importance.
 Hence, improved estimators for these tasks may have implications for the analysis of datasets in these areas.

 For concreteness, Question~\ref{q:gm} refers to a single unknown distribution that we have sample access to.
 We are also naturally interested in the broader setting of testing properties for {\em collections} of distributions in $\mathcal{C}$.
 Before we proceed to describe our contributions, a few comments are in order: As previously mentioned, for all global properties of interest (e.g., identity, independence, etc.), the sample complexity of testing the property is bounded from above by the sample complexity of learning an arbitrary distribution from $\mathcal{C}$.
-Hence, the overarching goal is to obtain testers that use fewer samples than are required to actually learn the model -- or to prove that this is impossible.
+Hence, the overarching goal is to obtain testers that use fewer samples than {are required to actually learn} the model~--~or to prove that this is impossible.
 On a related note, in the well-studied setting of testing arbitrary discrete distributions, the main challenge has been to devise sample-optimal testers; the algorithmic aspects are typically straightforward.
 This is no longer the case in the high-dimensional setting, where the combinatorial structure of the underlying model may pose non-trivial algorithmic challenges.

 In this work, we start this line of inquiry by focusing on testing {\em Bayesian networks}~\cite{Pearl88} ({\em Bayes nets} or BN for brevity), the prototypical family of {\em directed} graphical models.
 Bayesian networks are used for modeling beliefs in many fields including robotics, computer vision, computational biology, natural language processing, and medicine~\cite{Jensen:2007, Koller:2009}.
 Formally, a Bayesian network is defined by a directed acyclic graph (DAG) $\structure = (V, E)$, where we associate a random variable with each node.
-Moreover, the value at any particular node is conditionally independent of all the other {non-descendant} nodes once its parents are fixed.
-Hence, for a fixed topology, it suffices to specify the conditional distribution for each node for each configuration of values for its parents.
+Moreover, the value at any particular node is conditionally independent of all the other non-descendant nodes once its parents are fixed.
+Hence, for a fixed topology, it suffices to specify each node's conditional distribution, for each configuration of its parents' values.